Research

 Deferring Punishment From Trade Liberalization: How Tariff Phaseouts Delay Economic and Political Consequences

 Abstract: Can international trade agreements be designed to delay political fallout?
-I argue that phasing out tariffs can delay adverse economic and political consequences.
-I test these hypotheses using the case of NAFTA, whose tariff schedule was negotiated prior to the Clinton administration, providing a quasi-exogenous variation on phaseout allocation.
-First, I establish that industry employment reacts differently depending on the phaseout duration.
-Second, counties sensitive to imports without a NAFTA tariff phaseout punished Democratic presidential candidates immediately.
-In contrast, areas with phaseouts penalize them later once tariffs are completely phased out.
-Third, Democratic Representatives are at greater risk of being voted out of office if they ratified NAFTA; however, greater phaseout coverage for their district mitigates such risk.
-This article presents one of the first pieces of evidence to suggest that highly particularistic and targeted provisions of trade agreements can delay electoral backlash, which carries implications for how incumbent presidents may utilize such a tool to insulate themselves electorally when committing to free trade.
+I argue that phasing out tariffs can delay and mitigate the political consequences of trade liberalization.
+I test these hypotheses using the case of the North American Free Trade Agreement (NAFTA), the United States’ first and most consequential regional trade pact.
+First, I establish that longer phaseouts led to longer delays in employment decline for import-sensitive industries.
+Second, I find that counties sensitive to imports with minimal tariff phaseout punished Democratic presidential candidates immediately.
+In contrast, areas with more phaseout coverage penalize them later once tariffs are completely phased out.
+Third, Democratic Representatives and Senators who supported NAFTA are at greater risk of being voted out of office; however, greater phaseout coverage for their district mitigates such risk entirely.
+This article presents new evidence suggesting that highly particularistic provisions of trade agreements can delay and mitigate electoral backlash.